vedph/gve-doc/model/diplomatic.md

 >Note that offsets can be specified not only in pixels, which is the most granular unit, but also in units relative to the text size: `th` for text height, and `tw` for text width.
 This allows users to provide an approximate value even without measuring the distance in a more precise way.

+Finally, we need yet another feature for the box itself: as we have seen, the hint is picked from a catalog and resized to fit its RBR.
+Given that the default size is the RBR's size, and the default position is the RBR's center, this means we will get a rectangle exactly equal to the RBR.
+This will probably result in a rectangle which overlaps with the text it should contain.
+We rather need a bit larger rectangle, so that it fully encompasses its text without touching it.
+To this end, all what we need to do is change the scale of the hint, setting it e.g. to `1.1` (=110%).
+This will make it 10% bigger than the RBR, while still centering it because of its `o` position.
+The result will be a box drawn around the text, at a certain distance from it, exactly as we wanted.

-This solution preserves the general RBR-based logic, by simply overriding the RBR via an operation's feature, not differently from when we override the default font properties of an added text to customize it.
-So in the end, all what users do is specifying the operations representing the creative process.
+So, besides rendition details, this solution for displacement preserves the general RBR-based logic, by simply overriding the RBR via an operation's feature, not differently from when we override the default font properties of an added text to customize it.
+In the end, all what users do is specifying the operations representing the creative process.
 Their visualization is totally computed by software, orchestrating default settings, operation's features, and visuals catalogs.

-From the user's standpoint, this approach is far more efficient than the graphical one; users just focus on the reconstruction of the creative process, specifying operations and adding to them also some abstract rendition features designed to be general, human-friendly, and yet powerful enough to drive the rendition computed by software.
+From the user's standpoint, this approach is far more efficient and even more detailed than the graphical one, as symbolic visuals also provide a basis for studying their distribution.
+Users just focus on the reconstruction of the creative process, specifying operations and adding to them also some abstract rendition features designed to be general, human-friendly, and yet powerful enough to drive the rendition computed by software.
 Operations here literally drive not only the transformation of text over time, but also the drawing of all the visuals which represent its evolution, as documented by the carrier.
 Just like the text changes operation after operations, so visuals accumulate on our virtual sheet reflecting them.
 At the end of the process, those visuals will be the faithful, yet more symbolic representation of the signs in our sheet, accumulated over time, one after another.

 Focusing on a dynamic process, rather than just comparing different static stages, is the core of our model; this is nearer to the reality of the making of the text, and the same holds for both the textual and graphical sides of the model, which reflects the reality of its material counterpart.
 Essentially, once you write a sign on a sheet of paper, it stays there forever.
 You might draw a stroke on it, overwrite it, or whatever else hints to its change; but yet, the sign is there, and we are just adding new signs.